 Since people were supposed to be already living in the encampment, and no one was there, the people began asking the old, gray-haired man where the people were who were supposed to be there.

-Although the old, gray-haired man appeared to be insane and did not seem to know what he was talking about, the people needed to know what had happened to the people who had been living there before.
-Finally the old, gray-haired man said he would take the new people to where the other people were.
+Although the old man appeared to be insane and did not seem to know what he was talking about, the people needed to know what had happened to the people who had previously been living in the encampment.
+Finally the old man said he would take the new people to where the other people were.
 After he made a little speech about how the people here could go with him, several people decided to accompany him.

 For a long while, the old man led the way through weeds and bushes while the others followed, until the old man finally stopped and told the others that it was going to be a three days march.